arnolanglade/arnolanglade.github.io/site/collections/_posts/2022-11-28-what-is-the-event-sourcing-pattern.md

 Last but not least, We often associate CQRS with the event sourcing pattern even if there are two different patterns.

-Don’t forget that a complete example is available on a [Github repository](https://github.com/arnolanglade/table-soccer).
+Don’t forget that a complete example is available on a Github repository.

+{% include blog-post-link.html url='https://github.com/arnolanglade/table-soccer' image='github-logo.webp' title='Have a look at the GitHub repository' %}

 Any resemblance to real and actual names is purely coincidental!